Sunirmal10/Social-App/README.md

 1. Clone the git repository using the git repo link.

-2. To start the frontend/client server:
+2. To start the frontend/client side:

  ```
 cd frontend